geoffsee/GraalFaaS/README.md

 ## Limitations
 - Storage exists as an in-memory construct, nothing is persisted.
-- Networking is disabled in the isolates at runtime.
+- Networking is disabled by default.
+An optional virtualized networking layer can be enabled per invocation (see: Virtualized networking).

 ## Way Forward
 Please understand, this was a random idea that happened to blossom.
 I track with Github issues in this repository as items present.